There are no active ads.

 That being said, it was hard to remove the baggage that comes with this one.
 The endless garbage sequels.
 The “ignore everything that came before, this is the true sequel!” schtick.
 “This will be the launch of a new trilogy!” and on and on and on.
 And when you sit down and rewatch The Terminator, it’s… fine.
 It’s not a bad movie, but it’s also really not that great either.

-The story isn’t overly original (which was definitely proven out by years-long lawsuits that followed).
+The story isn’t overly original (which was definitely proven by the years-long lawsuits that followed).
 The action is fine, but nothing spectacular.
 And James Cameron was definitely finding himself as a director, meaning there is some pretty amateur work in some of the scenes in this movie.
-And it makes you wonder how this went on to spawn a fandom that crosses movies, television, comic books, toys, video games, and more.
+And it makes you wonder how this spawned a fandom that crosses movies, television, comic books, toys, video games, and more.

-I loved this film in the 1980s, but it feels as though The Terminator is better off being locked up in the nostalgia vault of your mind than actually being consumed again.
+It’s a surprisingly short hour and 47 minutes, and it moves along briskly, but I think The Terminator is better off being locked up in the nostalgia vault of your mind than being consumed again.

 1984 Movie Reviews will return on Nov.
-9 with Nightmare on Elm Street!
+2 with Blame it on the Night, The Killing Fields, and Lovelines.

 Advertisement